flycheck/flycheck/doc/languages.rst

          The C or C++ Language standard that you want the CUDA compiler to enforce.

+      .. defcustom:: flycheck-cuda-gencodes

+         A list of include real and virtual GPU architectures for nvcc.

       .. defcustom:: flycheck-cuda-includes

          A list of cuda includes.